lizchow/tp/docs/UserGuide.md

       * Richard has tags `5rm`, `far from school`
       * Sam has tag `4rm`
       * Tim has tags `4rm`, `near school`
-    * The tag compatibility will be ranked in this order (most to least compatible): Tim, Sam, Richard.
+    * Order of tag compatibility (most to least compatible): Tim, Sam, Richard.
     * Tim has the greatest number of tags in common and is the most desirable buyer match, whereas Richard has the least number of tags in common and is the least desirable buyer match.

 #### One to many matching of buyer to properties